 A tax paid on any profit you make by cashing in some types of investments.
-There is an annual threshold for capital gains; if your profits exceed this you’ll pay 18% or 28% Capital Gains Tax.
-Sometimes Capital Gains Tax will be paid if you gift an investment to someone who is not your spouse or civil partner.
+There is an annual threshold for capital gains (£12,000 this tax year); if your profits exceed this you’ll pay 18% or 28% Capital Gains Tax.
+Sometimes CGT will be paid if you gift an investment to someone who is not your spouse or civil partner.

 Child Trust Fund

-These were savings and investment schemes for children born on or after 1st September 2002 and before 3rd January 2011 and have now been replaced by Junior ISAs.
-Contributions can be made to existing Child Trust Funds (up to £4,128 in the 2017/2018 tax year), and money will be available to the child when they reach 18.
+These were savings and investment schemes for children born on or after 1st September 2002 and before 1st January 2011 and have now been replaced by Junior ISAs.
+Contributions can be made to existing Child Trust Funds of up to £4,368 this tax year, and money will be available to the child when they reach 18.